minhduccao/ics6b-latex-templates/README.md

 # ICS 6B - LaTeX Templates
-Contains LaTeX template files for ICS 6B (Gassko)
+Basic LaTeX template files for ICS 6B (Gassko)

 # Warning
 I just started learning LaTeX so the templates included may have errors and poor practices.
 These are meant for you to get started with LaTeX in this class.